Residential & nursing care

 We will ask you about the timing, reason, recipient and the monetary value of the transfer and use this information to base our decision on whether the asset is included or disregarded from the financial assessment.

 The local authority has set rates for different types of care.
-If a service user chooses a care home which is more expensive than the two care homes offered at the time of placement, i.e. where the care home chosen charges a weekly fee that is higher than the fees required by the two care homes offered, then the service user only pays the additional cost if they have sufficient weekly income to meet the cost of the placement, or their assets exceed the current maximum capital threshold.
+If a service user chooses a care home which is more expensive than the two care homes offered at the time of placement, i.e. where the care home chosen charges a weekly fee that is higher than the fees required by the two care homes offered, then the service user only pays the additional cost if they have sufficient disregarded weekly income to meet the cost of the placement, or their able to enter into a Deferred Payment Agreement. (see What If I Own a Property).

-If the service user has insufficient income to meet the cost of the placement or their total assets are below the capital threshold then a third party must agree to pay the additional cost and he/she will be responsible for paying this amount and it will be in addition to the assessed charge.
+If the service user has insufficient disregarded income to meet the cost of the placement and they cannot enter into a Deferred Payment Agreement then a third party must agree to pay the additional cost and he/she will be responsible for paying this amount and it will be in addition to the assessed charge.
 The third party, or service user, depending on the circumstances, will be asked to sign an agreement with the local authority to pay the additional cost.

 The additional cost payment will be in addition to the means tested charge for the placement.